 Section 162(m) of the Internal Revenue Code limits the deductibility of compensation over \$1 million in any year paid to the Chief Executive Officer and the other Named Officers (other than the Chief Financial Officer).
-The Compensation Committee takes into account, and generally seeks to preserve, the deductibility of compensation in determining Named Officer compensation.
+The Compensation Committee takes into account the deductibility of compensation in determining Named Officer compensation.
 However, the Compensation Committee reserves the right to use its judgment to authorize compensation payments that do not qualify for the exemptions in Section 162(m) when the Compensation Committee believes that such payments are appropriate.